Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the legal requirements for secondary victims to recover damages for psychiatric harm in negligence.
-In your revision, focus on:
+For SQE1, you are required to understand the legal requirements for secondary victims to recover damages for psychiatric harm in negligence, with a focus on the following syllabus points:

 - the distinction between primary and secondary victims in psychiatric harm claims